Gratitude 30 Day Challenge Ideas: How to Stay Positive and Feel Energized

 Day 14: Write a positive review.

 Leave a positive review of a restaurant, product, or service you've used.
 Let them know that you appreciate their work.
+Oftentimes, this gratitude turns into a habit for others to pass on to someone else!

 Day 15: Write a list of things you love about your family.

 Family is one of the most important things in life, so take time today to appreciate each family member.
+It might seem like a small gift to you, but it can truly be the best gift for them!

 You are halfway through your 30 days of gratitude challenge!